tempus-app/tempus/docs/frontend/Store.md

 Actions define what the store section should be able to do through methods which are dispatched by the calling component.
 The type - a string describing the action being dispatched - and an optional payload of the NgRx Action are defined with the following format:

+By convention, action types should be follow the format of `[Source] Action Name`.
+The action is usually dispatched from a component page or a serivce, such as 'Signup Resume Upload Page'.

 ```
 import { createAction, props } from '@ngrx/store';